-Appendix C. Robustness Checks for the Empirical Models on Worker Characteristics
+Appendix B. Robustness checks for the empirical models on worker characteristics

-As discussed in Appendix B, we created a new matched sample for each of the three robustness checks.
+As discussed in Section 4, we created a new matched sample for each of the three robustness checks.
 The matched samples for each robustness check were created based on a different set of matching variables, which included indicator variables for the non-housing wealth position and duration of home occupancy, LTI ratio, and skill level, respectively.

 First, we assess whether the estimates of the interaction terms between job displacement and LTV are robust to the inclusion of approximations of non-housing wealth and duration of home occupancy.
 The non-housing wealth position of the displaced worker can be of importance for post-displacement outcomes, as it can aid job search through increased mobility or deter job search through decreased job search activity (Henley et al., 1994; Goss and Phillips, 1997).
-The duration of home occupancy approximates the willingness to move and is, consequently, an important driver behind the ability to become employed in a distant labour market.
+The duration of home occupancy approximates the willingness to change home and is, consequently, an important driver behind the ability to become employed in a distant labour market.
 Moreover, we capture further unobserved heterogeneity in human capital by controlling for non-housing wealth and duration of home occupancy.
 Human capital is expected to be positively correlated to non-housing wealth and negatively correlated to duration of home occupancy, as high-skilled workers earn a relatively high income and are characterised by a relatively high geographical mobility (e.g., Bowles, 1970).